SwissDataScienceCenter/renku-data-services/DEVELOPING.md

 ## Supporting Services

-Data Services mirrors users that it gets from [Keycloak](https://www.keycloak.org/) and keycloak is the source of truth for users.
+Data Services mirrors users that it gets from [Keycloak](https://www.keycloak.org/) and Keycloak is the source of truth for users.
 We use [Authzed/SpiceDB](https://authzed.com/) for authorization.
 This enables complex transitive rules for who is permitted to perform which actions.